 - Thai massage.
 It puts you through different poses for an entire hour.

 - Reflexology foot massage.
 Presses on reflexology points that often hurt.

 - Barefoot massage.
 The massage therapist walks on your back while holding onto a supportive rack suspended from the ceiling.

 - Rolfing/structural integration.
 You’ll feel beat up with this one.

 Before proceeding with any fibromyalgia massage, be sure to consult a healthcare professional who has properly diagnosed your condition and who has recommended you to follow up with any of the above mentioned therapies.
 Preventing further aggravation of any type of symptoms is best to promote a healthier lifestyle and improve overall symptoms.

 While fibromyalgia has been known to cause symptoms of chronic pain, many individuals with the condition avoid massage or other forms of similar treatment to avoid aggravating their symptoms.
 However, massage therapy performed by a qualified healthcare professional can not only be beneficial, it can help reduce and manage the pain caused by fibromyalgia.

 For more information, please feel free to ask Dr. Jimenez or contact us at 915-850-0900 .

-The information herein on "Recommended Fibromyalgia Massage" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Recommended Fibromyalgia Massage" is not intended to replace a one-on-one relationship with a qualified health care professional or licensed physician and is not medical advice.
+We encourage you to make healthcare decisions based on your research and partnership with a qualified healthcare professional.